abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## Fe

-  model core charge too hard, try the one from Fe-sp-high.

   * Fe-sp.in: Default version with (3s, 3p) semicore states in valence.
     Can be used for GW.
 Uses `ncon 3`, the standard is 4.
+    TODO: model core charge too hard, try the one from Fe-sp-high.

   * Fe-sp-high.in: Smaller core radii for high accuracy calculations Can be used for GW.
 Uses `ncon 3`, the standard is 4.